dzirbel/gson-bijectivereflection/README.md

 # Gson Bijective Reflection

-`gson-bijectivereflection` is an extension to [Gson](https://github.com/google/gson) for Kotlin which adds stricter deserialization of user-provided classes.
+`gson-bijectivereflection` is an extension to [Gson](https://github.com/google/gson) for Kotlin and Java which adds stricter deserialization of user-provided classes.

 It adds a `BijectiveReflectiveTypeAdapterFactory` which requires that JSON deserialization of classes is _bijective_: